Report requirements

 C1 When describing performance, either use words that are widely understood to have a precise technical meaning or provide a definition yourself (i.e., say what you mean).

-C2 Use an italic upper-case “K” to denote the gain matrix for linear state feedback (unless you clearly explain some alternative notation).
+C2 Use italic upper-case “K” and “L” to denote the gain matrices for linear state feedback and linear observer (unless you clearly explain some alternative notation).

 C4 Specify both the “of what” and “with respect to what” when talking about derivatives (including Jacobians).